srilakshmikanthanp/clipbirdesk/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Clipbird is in the development stage if the project succeeds in the future, we will release the binaries for the project.
+Clipbird is in the development stage if the project succeeds in the future, we will release the binaries to use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>